Motor Finance Commission

 - Once we’ve completed our checks, we’ll let you know what the next steps are.

-Do I need to make a separate complaint if I’ve already made a motor finance commission enquiry?
+Do I need to make a separate complaint if I’ve already made an enquiry?

-No. We’ll automatically treat this as a complaint once we’ve checked and confirmed that your agreement is impacted.
+No. We’ll treat your enquiry as a complaint.
 There’s no need for you to make a separate complaint.

 How long will it take for you to respond to my complaint?

-What can I do if I am unhappy with your response to my complaint?
+What can I do if I am unhappy with your response to my motor finance commission complaint?

 Will I receive compensation?